CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 >
 ```
 Now, interactively, fit a line through data points in the file _data.csv_.
-Write the following commands in the prompt (press enter after each line,
+Write (or copy/paste) the following commands in the prompt (press enter after each line,
 watch for errors):
 ```
 mydata <- read.csv("data.csv")